Norton Scale

 The Norton Scale is answered through a systematic assessment of five key components:

-• Physical condition: This component evaluates the overall physical health of the patient, including factors such as nutritional status, skin integrity, and the presence of comorbidities that may affect the risk of pressure ulcer development.
+- Physical condition: This component evaluates the patient's overall physical health, including nutritional status, skin integrity, and comorbidities that may affect the risk of pressure ulcer development.
 It may involve observing the patient's skin condition, assessing for signs of malnutrition or dehydration, and considering any existing medical conditions.

 Each component is typically scored on a scale ranging from 1 to 4, with 1 indicating the highest level of impairment or risk and 4 indicating the lowest.
 The scores from each component are then totaled to calculate the patient's overall Norton Scale score, which ranges from 5 to 20.
 A lower score indicates a higher risk of pressure ulcer development, while a higher score suggests a lower risk of pressure sore back.